RandomcodeDev/chifir-engine/README.md

 which does improve portability, especially between Windows versions.
 Some performance-critical functions are written to use SIMD if the current CPU supports it (on x86, it's all dynamically enabled based on `cpuid` instead of being done at compile time).
 I also wrote my own allocator that works pretty well, but I'm sure I'll have to optimize it eventually.
 I have my own containers too.
+I have limited experience with SIMD and writing an allocator, so I'm sure there's room for improvement.

 ## Build requirements

 For every platform, you need [xmake](https://xmake.io) and a C++17 compiler.

 - For Windows, you need Visual Studio 2022 (or any version with C++17 support).
 You can also build with Clang, but you still need VS. You also (will, in the future) need the GDK to build the x64 version.
+There is support for cross compiling, using Clang and the Windows SDK/MSVC headers.
 - For Xbox 360, you need the SDK, it's on Internet Archive.
 - For Switch, you need version 15.3.2 of the SDK, the private repo, and my private fork of xmake.
 - For PS4, you need version 8.008 of the SDK, the private repo, and my private fork of xmake.
 - For Linux, you need Clang and glibc.
-GCC isn't supported and isn't a priority (maybe I'll add support for MinGW so I can cross compile for Windows).
+GCC isn't supported and isn't a priority, especially MinGW.

 There are Rust bindings in progress, you need the `nightly` toolchain for them.